Here’s how much a beach badge costs in South Jersey

 OCEAN CITY

 Beach tags: Preseason tags are $30 before May 31.
-Then, tags cost $35 for a seasonal tag, $20 weekly, and $10 daily.
-Children ages 11 and younger, veterans, and active military members, along with their spouses and immediate children up to age 23, are also free.
+Then, tags cost $35 seasonal, $20 weekly and $10 daily.
+Children 11 and younger, veterans and active military members, along with their spouses and immediate children up to age 23, are also free.

 More information: ocnj.us